Planning a trip to Abu Dhabi? Read on for a complete 2 days in Abu Dhabi itinerary including the best things to do and

 - Emirates Palace: If you are looking for a luxury hotel, this iconic but pricey hotel is one of the most luxurious hotels in Abu Dhabi.
 Many of the suites are furnished in gold and marble and you can even try its famous gold cappuccino sprinkled in real 24 carat gold flakes.
 Amenities include a private beach, pools (one for adults and one for children), fitness center, spa, tennis court, free wi-fi, and more.
 Click here to see latest prices and click here to read reviews.

-- Jumeirah at Etihad Towers: Although a 5 star hotel, this is a more affordable option and get great reviews on tripadvisor.
-Amenities included free wi-fi, pool and free parking. is a good value hotel with great breakfast and clean rooms.
-Also offers free admission to Observation Deck at 300 Click here to read reviews and click here to see latest prices.
+- Jumeirah at Etihad Towers: Although a 5 star hotel, this is a more affordable option and get great reviews.
+Amenities include free wi-fi, infinity pool and free parking.
+Guests also get free admission to the Observation Deck at 300.
+Click here to read reviews and click here to see latest prices.
 (Families might prefer the atttached Jumeirah at Etihad Towers Residence which have a full kitchen and access to the same hotel amenities.)

 Yas Island: Although there are not a lot of resorts here yet, the ones that have come up are really nice and close to the Yas Island attractions.
 It is also not very far from the corniche/ downtown area.

 - Yas Viceroy Abu Dhabi.
 Yas Viceroy Abu Dhabi has a great location near Ferrari World and Yas Waterworld and offers views of the racetrack for those that want to see the Grand Prix.
 Amenities included free wi-fi, pool, spa and free parking.
 Click here to read reviews and see the latest prices.